-One of my favourite SEO tricks that has stood the test of time is to simply steal your competitors rankings.
+One of my favourite SEO tricks that has stood the test of time is to simply steal your rankings through competitor backlink analysis.

-With a bit of elbow grease, backlink checkers & competitor analysis it is easy to out rank your competition.
+With a bit of elbow grease, you can check competitor backlinks and use them to easily out rank your competition.

 You can even do it with a combination of free tools!

 - How to steal rankings with competitor backlink analysis